 Performance Measure QP1: Number and percent of providers who meet licensing requirements.
 Numerator = Number of providers who meet licensing requirements.
 Denominator = Number of providers requiring a license.

-Documentation on file in BSASP/Office of Medical Assistance Programs (OMAP)
+Data Source (Select one): Other If 'Other' is selected, specify: Documentation on file in BSASP/Office of Medical Assistance Programs (OMAP)